 Before the coronavirus crisis, the rating agencies Standard & Poor’s and Moody’s both rated the Lufthansa Group as investment grade.
 As a result of the coronavirus crisis and its impact, both agencies downgraded their ratings.
 Scope Ratings continuously rated the Lufthansa Group at investment grade throughout the crisis.
 Fitch, which issued its first-ever credit rating for the Lufthansa Group on 1 November 2023, is the first of the three globally leading rating agencies to rate the Lufthansa Group investment grade following the COVID pandemic.
 This honors the successful measures taken to reduce debt and sustainably strengthen the balance sheet.

 The Group aims to restore its investment grade rating with all its rating agencies.
 Investment grade ratings for the Company’s debt ensure good access to the capital markets and low funding costs and thus financial flexibility.
 Conditions for an investment grade rating continue to improve through the operating result and continued debt reduction, amongst other things.

 In order to measure the Group‘s ability to service its debts the key figure Adjusted Net Debt / Adjusted EBITDA will be used.
 By using adjusted net debt, the ratio also includes pension provisions as well as classic net indebtedness.
-From 2019 onwards, when the new accounting standard for leases is introduced (IFRS 16), it will also include financial obligations from the Group’s leases (also for property and aircraft).
+From 2019 onwards, when the new accounting standard for leases was introduced (IFRS 16), it also includes financial obligations from the Group’s leases (also for property and aircraft).

 1) In order to calculate net indebtedness, here 50% of the hybrid bond issued in 2015 (EUR 247m) has been discounted.
-Calculation of net indebtedness annual report 2017 page 40.
+Calculation of net indebtedness Annual report p.
+49.